backend-mentoring/teaching_topics/closures/README.md

 ```

 In the case of `counter` there is an explicit public interface (`next`, `reset`)
-to interact with the internal state of the object, `count`.
-You can be confident
+to interact with the internal state of the object.
+You can be confident that
-that your `counter` will always be used properly, in the way you sanctioned in
+your `counter` will always be used properly, in the ways sanctioned by its
-its public interface.
+public interface.

+To be clear:

+- `reset` is an example of a closure because it encloses over the binding of
+  `count` and `from`
+- `next` is a closure over the bindings of `count` and `to`

+Encapsulation is a more abstract concept which can be realized in javascript
+using closures.